josesuarez-accenture/openathon-angular/lab-06/README.md

 Now our reducer has to manage these three situations when those actions are launched.

-Our new state slice have three properties too (this is only a coincidence).
+Our new state slice has three properties too (this is only a coincidence).

 * *filteredEvents*: Will contain the events filtered (an array of *Event* model).
 * *loading*: It's a boolean that will tell us if the request is in process or not.
 This is not used in our app, but you can see their utility if we would want to inform the user of the loading process.